cazemoises/mars-rover-test/README.md

 1. Open the frontend folder in a terminal.
 2. Run the docker-compose up -d command again.
-3. Run the following two commands:
+3. Run the following three commands:

 ```
 docker exec -it vite_docker sh